-Dystonia is a movement disorder.
+Dystonia is a Movement Disorder

 At this time, there is no single test to confirm the diagnosis of dystonia.
-Instead, the diagnosis rests in a physician’s ability to observe symptoms of dystonia and obtain a thorough patient history.
-In order to correctly diagnose dystonia, doctors must be able to recognize the physical signs and be familiar with the symptoms.
-In certain instances, tests may be ordered to rule out other conditions or disorders.
+Instead, the diagnosis rests in a physician’s ability to observe the symptoms and obtain a thorough patient history.
+Medical tests may be ordered to rule out other conditions or disorders.

 The dystonia diagnostic process may include: